splunk/splunk-plotly-collection-viz/packages/splunk_plotly_collection_viz/appserver/static/visualizations/multiple-axes/README.md

 This is the basic template for a splunk visualization app.
 This teamplate is meant to be edited to build custom visualizations.
 It contains:

-- The relevant directory structure for a visuzliation app
+- The relevant directory structure for a visualization app
 - A standin visualization package directory with a standin visualiztion and a basic webpack configuration
 - Relevant .conf files for the visualization

 ## Building the visualization

-	NOTE: You must have npm installed in oder to build.
-If you do not have npm installed, install it and come back.
+:point_right: You **must have npm installed** in oder to build.
+If you do not have npm installed, install it and come back. :point_left:

 The visualization contained in this app must be built using web pack in order to run it on Splunk.
 There is a basic webpack configuration built in to the app.
 To build from the command line, first, cd to the *visualization/standin* directory.
 On the first run you will have to install the dependeincies with npm:

 ```